 Reports are issued twice a year in Terms 2 and 4 in the Primary Campus.
-Parent Teacher Interviews occur towards the end of Terms 1 and 3 or at any time a teacher or parent chooses.
+Parent Teacher Interviews occur towards the end of Terms 1 and the start of Term 3, or at any time a teacher or parent chooses.